The most common symptom of testicular cancer is a lump or swelling in your testicle.

 Symptoms due to hormones

-Many testicular cancers make hormones that can be detected in blood tests.
+Many testicular cancers make hormones that can show up in blood tests.
 Occasionally, men with testicular cancer have tender or swollen breasts because of these hormones.

 The cells can also spread to lymph nodes in the centre of your chest between the lungs – in an area called the mediastinum.
-If this happens you could have:
+If this happens you could have one or more of the following:

 - a cough